IE 11 is not supported. For an optimal experience visit our site on another browser.

 / Source: TODAY

-In the summer of 2019, Dirk Jansheski, 3, suddenly stopped walking.
+In the summer of 2019, Dirk Jansheski, then 3, suddenly stopped walking.
 Mom Rachel Jansheski noticed his leg was swollen and took him to an orthopedic doctor.
-His X-rays looked fine and Dirk started walking again so it seemed he had recovered.
+His X-rays looked fine and Dirk started walking again, so it seemed he had recovered.
 A month later, he stopped walking again and wailed in agony.

-Doctors found four lesions and diagnosed Dirk with high-risk stage 4 neuroblastoma, a cancer that mostly occurs in immature nerve cells in several areas of the body often starting in the adrenal glands, according to National Cancer Institute.
+Doctors found four lesions and diagnosed Dirk with high-risk stage 4 neuroblastoma, a cancer that mostly occurs in immature nerve cells in several areas of the body, often starting in the adrenal glands, according to National Cancer Institute.

-“It's a really aggressive, fast growing cancer,” Jansheski said.
-“His tumor location is actually in his pelvis and it grew to the size of a grapefruit or cantaloupe.”
+“It’s a really aggressive, fast-growing cancer,” Jansheski said.
+“His tumor location is actually in his pelvis, and it grew to the size of a grapefruit or cantaloupe.”

 After his diagnosis on July 26, 2019, he started aggressive treatment.
 Originally, it was supposed to last 16 months, but doctors added additional chemotherapy and radiation.
 He also had a massive resection surgery, underwent a stem cell transplant in February 2020 and received immunotherapy.

-“He has been through pretty much every kind of cancer treatment option to make sure that it doesn't grow back because stage 4 high risk is so aggressive.
+“He has been through pretty much every kind of cancer treatment option to make sure that it doesn’t grow back because stage 4, high-risk is so aggressive.
 They attack it with everything they have,” she said.
 “It has a 50% survival rate.”

-While Dirk, now 4, is also in a clinical trial for a drug, only two of the therapies he received were approved for neuroblastoma.
+While Dirk, now 7, is also in a clinical trial for a drug, only two of the therapies he received were approved for neuroblastoma.
 Jansheski said he received treatments commonly used for adult tumors, such as ovarian or testicular cancer.
 Sometimes the insurance company didn’t want to pay for protocols not officially authorized for Dirk’s cancer.

 “Our team has had to fight our insurance (company) a couple different times,” Jansheski explained.